Chirag-ahir/JAVA-All-Basic/README.md

   What Are Command Line Arguments?<br>
 The command-line arguments are passed to the program at run-time.
 Passing command-line arguments in a Java program is quite easy.
 They are stored as strings in the String array passed to the args parameter of main() method in Java.

+What is Stack overflow error?<br>
+A stack overflow is a type of buffer overflow error that occurs when a Java program tries to use more memory space in the call stack than has been allocated to that stack.